SketchyMaze/guidebook/docs/hacking.md

 # Hacking

-This page discusses some advanced features of the game.
+This page discusses some advanced features of the game and targets a more technical audience.

-I've always loved it when developers kept debugging features in their released games, and playing around with those and figuring out what makes the game tick.
+I've always loved it when developers keep debugging features in their released games, and playing around with those and figuring out what makes the game tick.
 I purposely left some debug features in the game that you can play around with.